Nested Fitting

 20

-Random uniform-bounds probes used to calibrate T0.
+Local probes around the seed used to calibrate T0.

 T0_PACCEPT